welcome-to-the-sunny-side/welcome-to-the-sunny-side.github.io/_otherposts/2024-08-20-When-your-waifu-doesnt-talk-back.md

 ### Problems

+I am going to sidestep the following:

-Let's sidestep the obvious lack of physical stimuli that our flesh needs (weighted blankets seem to be enough to fix touch starvation according to people on the internet).
+1. Lack of physical stimuli that our flesh needs (weighted blankets seem to be enough to fix touch starvation according to people on the internet).

+2. Societal problems: How does society function if a significant percentage of the male population can easily obtain the reward that earlier motivated them to contribute in society?
+I don't know or care.

+3. Effects on corporeal females: Would negatively affect them, but it would be funny to see them suffer through the loneliness that they so gleefuly inflict.

+What I am interested in, are the problems that arise when $m$ tries to have stable long-term relations with $c(f)$, with $f$ being an AI female.

 I won't go into too much detail here, and just try to give a high-level overview.
 Problems with AI relations are going to be fundamental and stem from way $m$ constructs $c(f)$.
 These are going to be much harder to solve, if they can be solved at all.